Dyed Curly Hair – What You Need To Know For No Damage

 But fear not, I have some great tips for you so that you can dye your curly hair at home without damaging it.
-I’ll also give you some tips on how to take care of your dyed curls.
+I’ll also give you some tips on how to take care of your dyed curly hair.

-Disclaimer: I am not a professional hair stylist and these are all tips and opinions based on my personal experience as a curly girl.
+Disclaimer: I am not a professional hairstylist and these are all tips and opinions are based on my personal experience as a curly girl.

-The good news is that colouring your curly hair is so much safer than it was previously.
-There are fantastic products on the market that make dyeing your curly hair at home much safer and easier.
+The good news is that dyeing your curly hair is so much safer than it used to be.
+There are fantastic dye products on the market that make dyeing your curly hair at home much safer and easier.

 Dyeing Curly Hair Ruins Curls

 Will dyeing your curly hair cause you to lose your curl pattern?

 Nope!
 If your curly hair is dyed with the best products and practices you should have damage-free dyed curly hair.

 Dyeing curly hair doesn’t mean that your curls will automatically be ruined or become straight.
 However, it’s important to keep in mind that coloring your curls may cause a change in the curl pattern if your hair is overprocessed.